 When it comes to how we view leadership during the COVID-19 pandemic, perhaps Publilius Syrus, writer of famously pithy maxims in the time of the Roman Empire, said it best: “Anyone can hold the helm when the sea is calm.”

-But recently, organisations globally have found themselves in choppy waters.
+But recently, organizations globally have found themselves in choppy waters.
 Overnight, many of us were forced to step into the roles of teachers, carers, and cooks — all alongside performing our roles as employees.
 The sea is far from calm.

 The cost of these extra burdens has been high on everyone — but on managers, leading their teams through COVID-19, it’s been even higher.
 Throughout the pandemic, managers have been expected to keep their teams motivated, supported and productive to do their best work, all the while doing the same for themselves.